 Jonas Tärnström released this compact

 Windows multiuser voice chat application.
-It supports multiple
+It supported multiple

-sample rates, can function as a client or server, and can be set to
+sample rates, could function as a client or server, and could be set to

 stream audio either contiguously or whenever the voice level rises